stanfordnlp/string2string/README.md

 ### Search

+The following code snippet demonstrates how to use the Knuth-Morrs-Pratt (KMP) search algorithm to find the index of a pattern in a text.

 ```python
 >>> # Let's create a KMPSearch class instance from the search module
 >>> from string2string.search import KMPSearch